 RBTs must also collect data.
 Apart from teaching, this is their second-greatest responsibility.

 While working with their clients, they are trained to observe and note the client’s reaction to various stimuli.
-This valuable information must be relayed to the RBT’s supervising BCBA so teaching goals and behavioral routines can be adjusted accordingly.
+This valuable information must be relayed to the RBT’s supervising BCBA therapist so teaching goals and behavioral routines can be adjusted accordingly.

-Who Should Become an RBT?
+Who should become an RBT?

 • Individuals who work with people diagnosed with Autism Spectrum Disorder (ASD)